A Chichester Natural History Society volunteer project to monitor bats in the Chichester area,

 More details in the Bat monitor set up instructions

-Twenty eight locations have been monitored so far and the results are exceeding our expectations.
+The bat project has revealed amazing results so far, 45 locations have been monitored far and the results are exceeding our expectations.
 At least two species of bats, common and soprano pippistrelles, have been detected at each place.
 At four locations eight or more species were indicated, but these will need to be confirmed by our bat experts.

 We plan to place the bat detector overnight at as many suitable locations as possible in Chichester and surrounding area (within an approx 10 km radius of Chichester).
 This will give an insight into the species present in the area and their distribution.
 We will show the results on a map on this page once enough sightings have been confirmed.